dbeltman/MountnSync/README.md

 ### How do i use it?

 ##### (Optional) creating a config file
-There is a config.dist.yaml file that serves as an example of what the config can do.
+There is a `config.dist.yaml` file included that serves as an example of what the config can do.
+Copy it to `config.yaml` and mount it accordingly to enable it.

 By default `--backup all` will scan for all mounts and back them up.
 You can ignore certain mounts, so they wont be backed up.
 For example:
  - Plex media library